shouxi/shouxi.github.io/index.md

 }

 @ARTICLE{tsc24-selmcast,
-  author   = {Shouxi Luo, Pingzhi Fan, Ke Li, Huanlai Xing, Long Luo, and Hongfang Yu}, title    = {Efficient Parameter Synchronization for Peer-to-Peer Distributed Learning With Selective Multicast}, journal={IEEE Transactions on Services Computing}, year={2024},
+  author   = {Shouxi Luo and Pingzhi Fan and Ke Li and Huanlai Xing and Long Luo and Hongfang Yu}, title    = {Efficient Parameter Synchronization for Peer-to-Peer Distributed Learning With Selective Multicast}, journal={IEEE Transactions on Services Computing}, year={2024},